WebAssembly/wasi-io/standard/io/docs.md

 ---

 #### <a href="#write_pseudonym" name="write_pseudonym"></a> `write_pseudonym(source: output_byte_stream, name: pseudonym) -> Result<(), ()>`
-Write a pseudonym's nameto the output stream.
+Write a pseudonym's name to the output stream.

 This function traps if the pseudonym is not one obtained from calling [`input_pseudonym`](#input_pseudonym) or [`output_pseudonym`](#output_pseudonym) with a `$where` parameter of